|Riding Style||All Mountain|

 The Salomon Riot is a go anywhere do anything all conditions board at a reasonable price.

-The rubber they added to the rails softened the flex a bit and made the board more damp.
-We preferred many other hybrid shapes and models to this but for some it could be good.
+The rubber they added to the rails softened the flex a bit and made the board damper.
+We preferred many other hybrid shapes and models to this but for some, it could be good.

 Flat camber is more prevalent these days.
 Some hate it and others love it.
 It’s very stable like camber and good at speed.

-It lacks pop (we don’t care what they say in the description) when you engage into a carve.
+It lacks pop (we don’t care what they say in the description) when you engage in a carve.
 There is a lifeless feel.

 If you like laying into an aggressive carve it will do ok but something is missing towards the end of the carve.
 It does snap well off the tail for an Ollie.